LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

 <img src="../img/pod-pair-fail-cassie.jpg" width="300">
 </p>

-And worse some people blame the pod without understanding why this all failed.
-And the error message kinda seems blames the pod (not the best worded error message for this situation, perhaps)..so logically some people assume a new pod will fix it.
+And worse, some people blame the pod without understanding why this all failed.
+The error message does seems to blame the pod (not the best-worded error message for this situation, perhaps)..so logically some people assume a new pod will fix it.
 But that won't work either.
 Jane and Cassandra are both outta luck because Loop is bound and determined that it has a friend named Cassie somewhere around, and it will not stop looking for Cassie in particular.
 Two pods down and no closer to a pairing.

 <p align="center">
 <img src="../img/cass-and-jane.png" width="300">